Final Resolution (2006): Preliminary matches

 Raven (pictured) was fired at Final Resolution.

 The opening bout was a X Division Six Man Tag Team match pitting the team of Alex Shelley, Austin Aries, and Roderick Strong against the team of Chris Sabin, Matt Bentley, and Sonjay Dutt.
 Traci accompanied Bentley to the ring.
 Shelley won the match for his team by using a small package pin on Bentley at 10 minutes and 32 seconds.

 The James Gang (Kip James and B.G.
 James) fought The Diamonds in the Rough (David Young and Elix Skipper) next.
 Simon Diamond accompanied The Diamonds in the Rough to the ring.
 The duration of this contest was 7 minutes and 47 seconds.
 Kip pinned Skipper after a Missouri Boat Ride.

 The third encounter was between A.J.
 Styles and Hiroshi Tanahashi, which lasted 11 minutes and 3 seconds.
-During the bout, Shannon Moore interfered trying to hit Styles with Styles' Mr. TNA plague.
+During the bout, Shannon Moore interfered trying to hit Styles with Styles' Mr. TNA plaque.
 Styles dodged the assault, causing Tanahashi to take the blow.
 Styles followed up by slamming Tanahashi face-first into the mat with his signature Styles Clash maneuver and pinned him to win the bout.

 Following the third match, Larry Zbyszko revealed that Raven's opponent for the night was Sean Waltman.
 The two then fought in a No Disqualification match with the stipulation that if Raven won he gained a future NWA World Heavyweight Championship match, but if he lost he would be fired from TNA.
 During the bout, the referee was knocked out with Zbyszko taking over his duties.
 Waltman won the contest after forcing Raven face-first off of a ladder through a table with his signature X-Factor maneuver.
 Zbyszko counted the pin despite Raven's foot on the bottom rope at 10 minutes.
 As a result of his loss, Raven was fired from TNA in the storyline.

 The following contest pitted Bobby Roode, who was accompanied by Coach D'Amore, against Ron Killings.
 The duration of the match was 9 minutes and 53 seconds.
 Konnan interfered in the bout distracting Killings, which allowed Roode to sneak up behind Killings and hit him in the back of the head with Roode's signature Northern Lariat maneuver.

 The sixth encounter was between Abyss and Rhino, which lasted 9 minutes and 18 seconds.
 James Mitchell accompanied Abyss to the ring.
 Mitchell interfered in the contest by distracting the referee, allowing Abyss to bash Rhino with a steel chain.
 Abyss was the victor in the bout after slamming Rhino back-first onto a steel chair with his signature Black Hole Slam maneuver.